Should Bondholders Be Afraid of Rising Interest Rates?

 In an introductory course to finance, one of the first things we learn about fixed-income securities is that bond prices vary inversely with interest rates.
 That is, bond prices go down when interest rates go up, and vice versa.

-Because interest rates have been in a state of decline since 1981, many observers refer to the past three and a half decades as a bull market for bonds.
+Because interest rates have been in a state of decline since 1981, many observers refer to the past four decades as a bull market for bonds.

 Indeed, some market observers have been issuing warnings of an imminent bond market implosion since the Federal Reserve and other central banks slashed interest rates during the 2008 global financial crisis.